 “That is not a fish”, I tried to say.
 There was literally an artist next to us.
 A woman who makes a living doing this.
 Hers had a face and fins.
 Ours didn’t.
 “It looks like a tie dye t-shirt.” she said, trying to be generous.

 “But we were watching a film.
 A Disney film,” protested small son.
 He ran off, leaving me to sit alone.
 I think the head teacher felt sorry for me and she said I could take him home if I wanted.

-“In the bathroom?”
+“Perhaps there’s some more in the bathroom?”
 I suggested.

 “I can’t possibly go in there!”, she looked horrified, so I went in for her to fetch it before deciding that I might as well as well get small son ready for football.
 This task usually takes ages, but is completed in minutes today.
 More waiting.